haslo/devin_compliments_extension/README.md

 4. Make changes to the codebase as needed.
 5. Use `npm test` to run tests and ensure functionality.

+## Running Unit Tests

+To run the unit tests:

+1. Ensure all dependencies are installed by running `npm install`.
+2. Run `npm test` to execute the tests.
+3. The test results will be displayed in the terminal.
+All tests should pass (indicated by green text).

 ## Testing in Chrome

 To test the extension in Chrome: